-After moving to the Netherlands I discovered a variety of delicious treats, snacks and dishes.
+After moving to the Netherlands I discovered a variety of delicious treats, snacks, and dishes.
 Not too long after I found myself needing something to satisfy my sweet tooth.
 Seriously, where have I been all my life?
 Dutch desserts are some of the best I’ve tried since relocating to Europe.
-If you don’t believe me read the following and you’ll see why you need to try these Dutch Desserts!
+If you don’t believe me read the following and you’ll see why you need to try these Dutch Desserts.

 You can think of it as American apple pie but way more delicious (apologies)!
-In the Netherlands you will find it at every bakery and on most cafe menus.
-It’s buttery, generously filled with apples and resembles a cake.
+In the Netherlands, you will find it at every bakery and on most cafe menus.
+It’s buttery, generously filled with apples, and resembles a cake.
 Instead of being made in the typical pie tin, Dutch appeltaart is made in a springform pan and covered with a beautiful dough lattice.

 In fact, the Tompouce in this photo is toffee flavor and absolutely delicious.
 I’ve been advised by many Dutchies that the proper way to eat tompouce is to take off the very first layer and place it under the pastry.
 You’ll have the soft and pillowy cream on top and this makes it much easier to eat since the biscuit layer is quite tough to cut through.

 Trust me when I say that these soft and buttery almond cookies are addictive.
 The translation for this is ‘filled cookie or stuffed biscuit’ and surely it is with the most delectable and sweet almond paste.
-They are a popular product at petrol stations and kiosks and are easy to distinguish by the round disc shape that have an almond placed on top.
+They are a popular product at petrol stations and kiosks and are easy to distinguish by the round disc shape that has an almond placed on top.
 Gevulde Koek is one of the most popular Dutch cookies and is the perfect snack to pair with a steaming cup of coffee or with afternoon tea.

-You’ve probably already tried these windmill cookies before but may have not known that they are classical favorites in the Netherlands, Belgium and Germany.
-In the states the beloved supermarket chain Trader Joe’s sells it coined under the name ‘cookie butter’.
+You’ve probably already tried these windmill cookies before.
+Did you know that they are classical favorites in the Netherlands, Belgium, and Germany?
+In the states, the beloved supermarket chain Trader Joe’s sells it coined under the name ‘cookie butter’.
 So there’s a big chance you might have tried it there first.

 While Vlaai is Dutch it comes from the Southern parts of the Netherlands in the Limburg province.
-The history is very rich with Germanic tribes who were the first to eat it as a flat bread called vladel that was garnished with fruit or honey.
+The history is very rich with Germanic tribes who were the first to eat it as a flatbread – vladel that was garnished with fruit or honey.
 Vlaai is so lekker (very delicious) and traditionally eaten for celebrations and milestones with visitors.
 Don’t forget a cup of coffee to accompany it!

 I hope to have convinced your mind on why you need to try these Dutch desserts.
 While you may be wondering why the standard Stroopwafel and Poffertjes are not here.
-It’s because the above mentioned aren’t typically what most tourists and visitors to the Netherlands recognize.
+It’s because the above-mentioned aren’t typically what most tourists and visitors to the Netherlands recognize.
 On your next visit here reconsider trying one of these traditional desserts and I promise you won’t be let down!